seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 prepared, *saṅkhata*, becomes a non-prepared, *asaṅkhata*.

-So what was true with regard to the film show, is also true, in a deeper sense, with regard to the events leading up to the attainment of *arahant*-hood.
+So what was true with regard to the film show, is also true, in a deeper sense, with regard to the events leading up to the attainment of *arahanthood*.
 With the dawn of that light of wisdom, the preparations, or *saṅkhāra*, lose their significance and become *visaṅkhāra*.